Josh Lowe Player Props: Rays vs. White Sox

 Josh Lowe At The Plate

-- Lowe is batting .345 with six doubles, four home runs and four walks.
+- Lowe is hitting .328 with six doubles, four home runs and four walks.

-- He has gone deep in four games this year (25.0%), leaving the park in 6.8% of his chances at the plate.
+- Looking at the 18 games he has played this season, he's hit a home run in four of them (22.2%), and in 5.9% of his trips to the dish.

-- Lowe has an RBI in nine of 16 games this year, with multiple RBI in five of them.
+- Lowe has an RBI in 10 of 18 games this season, with multiple RBI in five of them.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.